MD5 Hash Generator – MD5, SHA-1 & SHA-256 Online

 What is an MD5 hash?

-MD5 produces a 128-bit hash (32 hex characters) from any input.
-The same input always produces the same hash.
-Even a tiny change in input produces a completely different hash.
-It is widely used for file integrity checksums but should not be used for security-critical purposes like password hashing.
+MD5 (Message Digest Algorithm 5) is a cryptographic hash function that produces a 128-bit (32 hex character) hash value from any input.
+It is commonly used for checksums to verify file integrity, but should not be used for security-critical purposes like password hashing due to known vulnerabilities.

 Can I use MD5 for password hashing?